What is the OIG's Process for Excluding Individuals and Entities?

 If the OIG decides to proceed with the exclusion a “Notice of Exclusion”, along with the repercussions of the exclusion and appeal rights, is sent to the individual.
 The exclusion is effective 20 days after the notice is mailed.

-1. To apply for reinstatement, send a written request to the OIG at the address below:
+To apply for reinstatement, send a written request to the OIG with the following information:

-What Effect Does an OIG Exclusion Reinstatement Have on a Seperate State Medicaid Exclusion?
+What Effect Does an OIG Exclusion Reinstatement Have on a Separate State Medicaid Exclusion?

 OIG Exclusion Reinstatement Denied